Joint Unitary Triangularization for Gaussian Multi-User MIMO Networks: Proof of lem:GTD_with_multiplicities

 For $K$ users, we use the same idea, i.e., applying two-by-two 1-GMD operations sequentially on the different channel matrices.
 Thus, stating the indices of the four-tuples for which 1-GMD is applied at each step (for each matrix), suffices to establish the desired construction. \\ The proof will be based on $K$ steps.

-Denote by $\left\{ \mA_k \right\}$ the extended matrices corresponding to $N$ channel uses.\\ \underline{Step 1:} \\ perform 1-GMD (corresponding to a single channel use) for the matrix $A_1$: $\Ul11 A_1 \Vl1$.\\ Then, we apply this decomposition to each block separately, using:
+Denote by $\left\{ \mA_k \right\}$ the extended matrices corresponding to $N$ channel uses.\\ \underline{Step 1:} \\ Perform 1-GMD (corresponding to a single channel use) on the matrix $A_1$: $\Ul11 A_1 \Vl1$.\\ Then, we apply this decomposition to each block separately, using:

 Then, we need to apply the same matrix $\VVVV1$ to all matrices (since the encoder is shared by all users).
 We decompose the resulting matrices (after multiplying them by $\VVVV1$) according to the QR decomposition, resulting in unitary matrices $\UUUU{k}{1}$.
-The resulting extended triangular matrices will be denoted as $\TTT_k^{(1)} = \UUUU{k}1\mA_k\VVVV1$\\
+We denote the resulting extended triangular matrices by $\TTT_k^{(1)} = \UUUU{k}1\mA_k\VVVV1$.